andreasnij/an-sms/README.md

 **PSR-18**: HTTP Client, which Guzzle provides.
 You may choose to use any other provider implementing these interfaces.
 The package is not dependant on Guzzle, just the PSR interfaces.

-If you want to use the **Twilio** gateway provider you also need to install the Twilio SDK:
+If you want to use the **Twilio** gateway you also need to install the Twilio SDK:

 ```bash
 $ composer require twilio/sdk
 ```

-If you want to use the **Vonage** gateway provider you also need to install the Vonage client:
+If you want to use the **Vonage** gateway you also need to install the Vonage client:

 ```bash
 $ composer require vonage/client-core